6qat/book/README.md

 Function is data.
 The proof is that you can switch any function with a lookup table and interpolate for the values not in the table.
 A monoid is a collection of things associated with rules to combine these things.
+A monad needs a bind function in order to combine the functions.
+See http://dl.dropboxusercontent.com/s/3wg5nlqwip9du7y/2013-06-30%20at%2016.50.png

 When it may or may not return a value, use Option[T], which can be either None or Some[T].
 It behaves as a collection of just one element.